Hot Wheels: World Race (May 12, 2003 prototype)

 - The track names still use numbers instead of unique names.
 The early name for Mist Mountain is still in the files, and can be restored using some hex editing.

 - Only Mist Mountain and Egyptian Dunes can be selected.
-Other tracks crash the game entirely.
+Other tracks crash the game entirely due to them lacking the file folders.
+The final tracks can be loaded into the prototype, although they will have severe graphical problems.

 - Upon bootup in the E3 menu, you will be prompted to choose your language.
 When selected, the title screen has the "Boy_Band.bog" image stretched and the text at the bottom of the screen doesn't pulsate.
 Regardless of what language you choose, it will remain in English, because the localization was at its infancy during this point of development.

-- The gallery is incomplete, instead of showing a camera, it shows the car icons.
+- The gallery is incomplete, instead of showing camera icons, it shows the car selection icons.

 - The credits are not implemented, although the menu option for it exists.